zeyaddesigns/ZeyadDesignsWebsite/content/about.md

     <!--Flight Simulation Application-->
     <!-- <div> <img id="imgvfx" src="project.png" alt="project"> </div> -->
     <div>
-          <p id="description"> <span id="title"> Flight Simulation Application </span> <br> Worked with a group of developers to build a multithreaded Java software  with a GUI that simulates flight traffic and holds a database for airlines and airports.
+          <p id="description"> <span id="title"> Flight Simulation Application </span> <br> Worked with a group of developers to build a multithreaded Java software with a GUI that simulates flight traffic control.
+This involved creating testing plans, unit-tests and reporting bugs to the rest of the team.
           <br><br>
           <!--Status + repo + tags-->
           <a href="https://github.com/Caoilinn/F21AS_CW">